mjedwards/receipt-processor/README.md

 git clone <project-url>

 ### 2. Install Dependencies
-Navigate to the project root directory and run:
+Open a terminal and navigate to the project root directory and run:

 bash
 npm install

 ### 3. Run Locally
-After installing the dependencies, from the step above run the following command:
+After installing the dependencies in the previous step, run the following command:

 bash
 npm run dev